 And how often have you rolled your eyes in response?
 Nearly every time.

 We instinctively resist this advice because it doesn’t match our expectations of what legal writing should be.
 It turns out those expectations were wrong.
 Legal writing is better when it’s concise and direct.

-Five Ways to Improve Your Writing
+How to Improve Your Legal Writing

 1. Read novels known for being concise

-After a long day at the office, binge-watching Netflix may sound like the perfect end to your day.
-But try to make time for reading novels.
-Historically, lawyers have feared concision, so you’ll need to look outside the genre for examples.
+Lawyers have historically used complicated syntax carried over from French and Latin, so you must look outside the genre for examples.
 Try reading anything by Ernest Hemingway, who is known for his concise, objective prose.
 Old Man and the Sea is worth revisiting.
-Or check out In Cold Blood by Truman Capote for clear, direct, gripping prose.
+Check out In Cold Blood by Truman Capote for clear, direct, gripping prose.

 2. Read great legal writers known for being simple